Documentation

 If your computer has CUDA 12 installed, the process will use the Nvidia graphic card to run the AI model, which runs much faster than on the CPU.

-command does it generates the missing swagger documentation for every HTTP endpoint.
+What the generate swagger command does it generate the missing swagger documentation for every HTTP endpoint.

-This is how it looks before:
+This is how it looks before the generation of Swagger attributes:

 using Nomirun.Sdk.Abstractions.Interfaces;